mm-zzg/vchub-en-v50/docs/3d-visualization/index.md

 1. **Remove invisible geometry**, such as internal building structures, furniture, or other non-visible components.
 2. **Split large models** by material into separate parts, and combine geometries with the same material into a single mesh.
 3. It is recommended to **use standard PBR** (Physically Based Rendering) materials provided by 3D Max.
 4. Each material should contain no more than 5 texture maps, and each texture should not exceed 5 MB in size.
 The reflectivity value should be adjusted according to the physical properties of each object.
 If reflection is not needed, set the reflectivity to 0 and the roughness to 1.
 5. After modeling is completed, **convert the model to an editable polygon**, and check for disconnected vertices or faces to ensure that the geometry is fully connected.

 #### **Scene Editor**

 In 3D visualization, there is no concept of page.
 The first thing you have to use is the 3D scene editor.
 The scene here can be simply understood as a picture in 2D, so the scene editor functions similar to the 2D picture editor.
 You can use the 3D scene editor provided by VC Hub to create 3D scenes one after another.

 ![alt text](3d_index1.png)

 #### **Model Editor**

-In a 3D scene, you can use independent models to build your entire 3D scene, so VC Hub provides you with a model editor , and you can import and export the edited model to the scene for use.
+In a 3D scene, you can use independent models to build your entire 3D scene, so VC Hub provides you with a model editor, and you can import and export the edited model to the scene for use.
 The 3D model is similar to the various controls you use in 2D visualization, except that these controls require you to import them from the outside, and then configure the relevant visualization before using them.

 ![alt text](3d_index2.png)